Darjeeling: Education

-A 2022 study noted that among the population of Darjeeling that lives in slums (comprising 11.72% of the town's population as per the 2011 census), 13% had finished primary school but had gone no further, 45% had finished high school (grade 10) but no further, 13% had finished higher-secondary (grade 10+2), and 10% had been to college.
+A 2022 study noted that among the population of Darjeeling that lives in slums (comprising 11.72% of the city's population as per the 2011 census), 13% had finished primary school but had gone no further, 45% had finished high school (grade 10) but no further, 13% had finished higher-secondary (grade 10+2), and 10% had been to college.
 A 2018 study reported that the water crisis in the Darjeeling town has especially affected adolescent girl students who go to government schools.
 Many do not have access to hygiene facilities such as toilets and bathrooms, either in their homes or at school, particularly for hygiene management during menstruation.
 The study found that most toilets in government schools were not usable and that no government schools had "proper sanitary facilities for girls.
 There is no system of water in the toilets and no arrangement for cleaning the toilets daily."
-It stated that many girls don't drink water during the day for fear of having to use the school toilets.
+It stated that many girls do not drink water during the day for fear of having to use the school toilets.

 Most tea plantations make no more than lower primary school instruction available on site.
 As a result, tea garden workers have typically had fewer opportunities for education.
 As of 2022, a little over a third of the female workforce and half the male were educated up to grade 8.
 The workers attributed this to their tea garden's remoteness and lack of means in the family during their childhood.
 Some families have raised chickens or livestock or opened a corner shop to make more money; their children have gone to nearby towns to study in private schools in which the medium of instruction is English, which is thought to offer better career opportunities.
 The Nepali language was accepted as a teaching language in all primary schools with a Nepali-speaking majority in the Darjeeling district in 1935.